ericrenone/One-Consolidation-Ratio/README.md

-# Stochastic-Harmonic-Learning-Dynamics: Consolidation Ratio for Neural Network Phase Transitions
+# Consolidation Ratio: A Unified Signal-to-Noise Metric

 **Predict grokking, double descent, and optimal learning rates using one metric**